BYLAWS OF THE ACVO VISION FOR ANIMALS FOUNDATION (VAF)

 8.2.2 Grants – The Grants committee will consist of a Board member and at least four members.
 The Grants committee develops standards and formats for individuals applying for VAF research grants.
 Following review of annual grant applications the Grants committee will notify the Board of their selection(s).

-8.2.4 Ad hoc committees may be appointed as needed by the VAF board
+8.2.4 Ad hoc committees may be appointed as needed by the VAF Board.

 ARTICLE IX – INDEMNIFICATION AND INSURANCE

-VAF will indemnify and defend Board, Officers, committee and task force members and Chairmen, volunteers, employees, and agents to the full extent permitted by Illinois law against claims arising in whole or in part from the performance of their duties on behalf of VAF, or alleged failure to perform, provided that those indemnified are not found to have engaged in gross negligence or fraud.
+VAF will indemnify and defend Board, Officers, committee and task force members and Chairmen, volunteers, employees, and agents to the full extent permitted by Rhode Island law against claims arising in whole or in part from the performance of their duties on behalf of VAF, or alleged failure to perform, provided that those indemnified are not found to have engaged in gross negligence or fraud.

 ARTICLE X DISSOLUTION